 Seattle’s Sound Transit system, which includes the Link Light Rail, has long been a focal point for the city’s efforts to combat congestion, reduce carbon emissions, and promote sustainable growth.
 However, the expansion of the light rail network in the 2010s marked a significant shift in focus—from merely improving mobility to addressing systemic inequities.
 The project aimed to connect underserved neighborhoods, reduce reliance on cars, and create vibrant, walkable communities centered around transit hubs.

 At the heart of this vision was the recognition that transit is not just about infrastructure but about people.
 The expansion sought to bridge the gap between urban centers and peripheral areas, ensuring that residents in low-income and minority communities could access jobs, education, and essential services with ease.
-For example, the Northgate Link Extension, completed in 2021, connected the city’s northern suburbs to downtown Seattle, transforming previously isolated neighborhoods into thriving corridors of activity.
+For example, the Northgate Link Extension, completed in 2021, connected the city's northern suburbs to downtown Seattle, transforming previously isolated neighborhoods into thriving corridors of activity.
+Looking ahead, the Seattle Federal Way Link Extension opening in 2026 promises to continue this transformation, bringing transit-oriented development opportunities to South King County communities.

 This approach aligns with the principles of transit-oriented development (TOD), which prioritizes compact, mixed-use development around transit stations.
 By doing so, cities can reduce sprawl, lower carbon footprints, and create environments where people can live, work, and play without depending on cars.
 However, the success of TOD hinges on one critical factor: equity.
 Without intentional strategies to address historical disparities, even the most well-intentioned projects risk perpetuating inequality.